Skip to content

 console.log("downstream response", status, await response.text().slice(0, 500));

-This makes live debugging immediate — you can inspect deno deploy logs to see whether webhooks arrived, what the downstream API returned, and where failures occurred, without needing separate logging infrastructure.
+This makes live debugging immediate via deno deploy logs (whether webhooks arrived, what the downstream returned, where it failed) with no extra infra.

 Command Palette